Quantitative-Conservation-Lab/Warlick_etal_2022_Ecosphere/README.md

 ### [Results](./results)

 Contains raw and processed results.

+### Required Packages and Versions Used

+### Details of Article

+Warlick AJ, DS Johnson, TS Gelatt, and SJ Converse.
+2022.
+Environmental drivers of demography and potential factors limiting the recovery of an endangered marine top predator.
+Ecosphere 2022:e4325. https://doi.org/10.1002/ecs2.4325.

+### How to Use this Repository